Sator Square: Jewish symbol

 Some prominent academics, including British-Canadian ancient Roman scholar Duncan Fishwick, American ancient legal historian David Daube, and British ancient historian Mary Beard, consider the square as being likely of Jewish origin.

 Fishwick notes that the failings of the Paternoster theory (above) are resolved when looked at from a Jewish perspective.
 Large numbers of Latin-speaking Jews had been settled in Pompeii, and their affinity for cryptic and mystical word symbols was well known.
 The Alpha and Omega concept appears much earlier in Judaism (Ex.
 3.14; Is.
 41.4, and 44.6), and the letters "aleph" and "tau" are used in the Talmud as symbols of totality.
 The Ts of TENET may be explained not as Christian crosses, but as a Latin form of the Jewish "tau" salvation symbol (from Ezekiel), and its archaic form (+ or X) appears regularly on ossuaries of both Hellenistic and early Roman times.
 Fishwick highlights the central position of the letter N, as Jews attached significance to the utterance of the "Name" (or nomen).

 In addition, Fishwick believes a Jewish origin provides a satisfactory explanation for the Paternoster cross (or X) as the configuration is an archaic Jewish "tau" (+ or X).
-The Paternoster word is not unique to Christianity, and also has roots in Judaism where several prayers refer to "Our Father".
+Fishwick draws attention to some liturgical prayers in Judaism, where several prayers refer to "Our Father".
+None of these liturgical prayers, however, can be dated to before Jesus.
 Fishwick concludes that the translations of the words ROTAS OPERA TENET AREPO SATOR are irrelevant, except to the extent that they make some sense and thereby hide a Jewish cryptic charm, and to require them to mean more is "to expect the impossible".
-The motivation for the creation square might have been the Jewish pogroms of A.D 19 or A.D 49, however, it fell into disuse only to be revived later by Christians facing their own persecution, and who appreciated its hidden Paternoster and Alpha and Omega symbolism, but who focused on the SATOR-form (which gave a more meaningful emphasis on the "sower", which was associated with Christ).
+The motivation for the creation square might have been the Jewish pogroms of AD 19 or AD 49; however, it fell into disuse only to be revived later by Christians facing their own persecution, and who appreciated its hidden Paternoster and Alpha and Omega symbolism, but who focused on the SATOR form (which emphasized the "sower", which was associated with Christ).

 Research in 2006 by French classical scholar Nicolas Vinel drew on recent discoveries on the mathematics of ancient magic squares to propose that the square was a "Jewish cryptogram using Pythagorean arithmetic".
 Vinel decoded several Jewish concepts in the square, including the reason for AREPO, and was able to explain the word SAUTRAN that appears beside the square that was discovered on the palestra column in Pompeii.
 Vinel addressed a criticism of the Jewish origin theory – why would the Jews have then abandoned the symbol? – by noting the Greek texts that they also abandoned (e.g. the Septuagint) in favor of Hebrew versions.

 Other theories

-The amount of academic research published on the Rotas-Sator square is regarded as being considerable (and even described as "immense"); American academic Rose Mary Sheldon attempted to catalog and review the most prominent works in a 2003 paper published in Cryptologia.
-Amongst the more diverse but less supported theories Sheldon recorded were:
+The amount of academic research published on the Rotas-Sator square is regarded as being considerable (and even described by one source as "immense"); American academic Rose Mary Sheldon attempted to catalog and review the most prominent works in a 2003 paper published in Cryptologia.
+Among the more diverse but less supported theories Sheldon recorded were: